serge-rgb/milton/README.md

 Windows
 -------

-Requirements: VS2015.
-Compiling with other versions of Visual Studio will probably not work, since Milton provides a pre-compiled SDL.lib.
-If you want to use another version of Visual Studio, you will need to compile SDL and copy SDL.lib to the `build` directory.
+Milton currently supports Visual Studio 2015.

+Other versions of Visual Studio might not work.

 To build: